Commission or No Commission Baccarat – Which Is Better?

 Paytables in Commission and No Commission Baccarat

-Now, this is where the main difference between commission and no commission baccarat lies.
-In the standard version of the game, the dealer deducts the 5% commission only from winning Banker wagers.
-The drawing rules of the game are such that the Banker hand ends up with a slightly higher win frequency, i.e. it wins more often than it loses.
+This is where the main difference between commission and no commission baccarat lies.
+In the standard version of the game, the dealer deducts a 5% commission only from winning Banker wagers.
+The drawing rules give the Banker hand a slightly higher win frequency, meaning it wins more often than it loses.

 Probabilities for the Banker Hand